Coyoote/OrderDesk-Sync-App/Readme.md

 * Run `npm install` in your terminal
 * Create a .env file in root directory with following variables: STORE_ID="your store id" API_KEY="your api key"
 * Run `npm start`
+* The data will be displayed in the console